Innovation Funding Incentives: Saudi Arabia

 Saudi Arabia leverages its tax system to create a highly attractive environment for innovation and investment.

-Standard Incentives Program: Launched in early 2025, this program offers significant support for initial project investments, covering up to 35% of eligible costs, with a cap of SAR 50 million per qualifying project.
+Standard Incentives Program (SIP): Launched in early 2025, this programme offers significant financial support for initial project investments, covering up to 35% of eligible costs, with a cap of SAR 50 million per qualifying project.
+This is a direct grant, not a tax credit, and is tied to performance and economic development targets.

 Customs Duty Exemptions: Machinery, equipment, and raw materials required for approved industrial projects can often be imported duty-free, provided they are not available locally.